oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/RestructuringOutDirectory.md

 ## Restructuring Terraform Out Directory

 CD3 Automation Toolkit generates all the output terraform files in a single region directory.
-So all OCI components like - network, instances, LBaaS, Databases etc are maintained in a single tfstate file.
+OCI components like - network, instances, LBaaS, Databases etc are maintained in a single tfstate file.
 This may not be a viable option if you are planning to build a huge infrastructure.

 This document explains how to organise separate TF files for each of the resources.

 ### Requirements:

-If there is a need to spin up multiple data centers in future, the terraform code should be reusable/repeatable with minimal changes.

 Segregation of duties with terraform stacks is the main focus.
 Each service owner should be able to handle their services without stepping onto other's tfstate files.

-Managing this huge infrastructure using a single tfstate file will take a plethora of time for terraform refresh while applying any small change.
+Managing a large infrastructure using a single tfstate file will take a plethora of time for terraform refresh while applying any small change.
 So different tfstate files are needed for different services.

 ### Solution:

-Here are the steps to be followed to deliver the above requirements for Terraform using CD3 Automation Toolkit:
+Below are steps that will split the resources into individual terraform files:

 1. CD3 Automation Toolkit produces the out directory as shown in the screenshot below.
 Please note the changes for instances while re-organising  the directory structure.